fachschaft/dmsclient/README.rst

 Library
 -------

-For communication with the DMS via REST you can use the ``DMSClient`` class provided by this library.
+For communication with the DMS via REST you can use the ``DmsClient`` class provided by this library.
 Authentication is provided via a token key which you can generate in the DMS profile settings.
-The ``DMSClient`` usually returns deep objects where ids were replaced by the corresponding object.
+The ``DmsClient`` usually returns deep objects where ids were replaced by the corresponding object.

 Example code:

 .. code:: python

    from random import sample
-   from dmsclient import DMSClient
+   from dmsclient import DmsClient

    def order_random_stuff_for_last_customer(dms):